ssameghini/cryptocurrency-rest/README.md

     - **Important**

         - For this command to work, you need to be on root of the project. `docker build` searches for a **Dockerfile** on that directory.

         - You will need a [PM2](https://pm2.io/) account and keys to provide to the Dockerfile, in order for it to start properly.
 Check the [Docs](./Docs.md) for a guide.

+    - Run:

     - `$ docker build -t crypto-api .`